Zer0-One/libnv-portable/README.md

 # libnv-portable

-A portable userspace version of libnv.
+A cross-platform userspace version of libnv ported from FreeBSD 12.